Pakistan–Vietnam relations: Trade links

+In early 1998, Vietnam sent a group of businessmen to Pakistan, which had a meeting with the Ministry of Commerce of Pakistan and visited various factories and companies to study the economic environment and opportunities to do business with Pakistani companies.

 Trade between the two countries increased from US$10 million in 1999 to US$150 million in 2008.
 Pakistan is Vietnam's largest tea importer.
 Vietnam's imports from Pakistan consist of cotton, leather and pharmaceutical products.
 Potential for imports from Pakistan include motorcycles, surgical instruments and investment in coal mining and aquaculture.
 Vietnam has also purchased military equipment and armaments from Pakistan, causing tensions in its relationship with India.

 Meanwhile, Vietnam has the potential to export raw rubber and various rubber products and machinery to Pakistan.

+In 2021, Pakistani-Vietnamese trade reached an all-time high of over $794 million, a boost of 54.41% from 2020.

 Political cooperation

 In May 2001 General Pervez Musharraf, paid an official visit to Vietnam.
 In March 2004, President Trần Đức Lương, at the invitation of President Pervez Musharraf, also visited Pakistan.

 Pakistan considers Vietnam an important diplomatic partner, because of Vietnam full membership of ASEAN, and Vietnam support of Pakistan's bid to be a full dialogue partner of ASEAN.
 Therefore, under the Pakistan "East Asia Vision Strategy" foreign policy, Vietnam has the potential to promote Pakistan's mutual interests in ASEAN, whereas Pakistan supports Vietnam bid for non-permanent membership of the United Nations Security Council.

 Vietnam's support for Pakistan in 2011 for EU duty waiver for its textile products has also been seen as very critical by Pakistani diplomats.